jay-law/job-scraper/README.md

 # Introduction

 Job boards (like LinkedIn) can be a good source for finding job openings.
 Unfortunately the search results cannot always be filtered to a usable degree.
-This application lets users scrape, parse, and filter jobs with more flexability provided by the default search.
+This application lets users scrape and parse jobs with more flexability provided by the default search.

 Currently only LinkedIn is supported.

 # Project Structure

-Files:
-- `main.py` - Application to be executed
-- `README.md` - Documentation
-- `.gitignore` - Git ignore
-- `requirements.txt` - Requirements file for PIP
-- `creds.json` - Credential file

 Directories:
-- `parsers` - Contains parser(s)
+- `src/grabby/parsers` - Contains parser(s)
-- `scrapers` - Contains scraper(s)
+- `src/grabby/scrapers` - Contains scraper(s)
-- `support`
+- `src/grabby/support`
     - Contains `geckodriver` driver for FireFox which is used by Selenium
     - Download the latest driver from the [Mozilla GeckoDriver repo in GitHub](https://github.com/mozilla/geckodriver)
 - `venv`